Elinor-Israeli/Finderr/README.md

 - Easy Authentication: Sign in using and login, ensuring your account is secure and easy to access.

 ## Technologies Used
-This open-source marketplace platform is built using the MERN stack **(MongoDB, Express, React, Node.js)**, offering a smooth, real-time experience.
+This open-source marketplace platform is built using the MERN stack **(MongoDB, Express, React, Node.js)** along with **Vite** for blazing-fast frontend development and optimized bundling.

-It leverages the latest web technologies, including ** REST APIs** for backend communication and **WebSockets** for real-time updates, ensuring seamless interaction between users.
+It leverages the latest web technologies, including ** REST APIs** for backend communication, ensuring seamless interaction between users.

 The platform features robust authentication methods for secure logins, and images are efficiently stored and retrieved using **Cloudinary** for optimal performance.